 You Are More Likely To See A Nurse Practitioner Than A Doctor

 In many cases this is true.
 HMO and PPO health plans (most Medicare Advantage plans are HMOs) use a method called capitation to pay providers.
-A capitated contract pays a provider a flat fee for each patient it covers.
+A capitated contract pays a provider in the plan’s network a flat fee for each patient it covers.
 Under a capitated contract, an HMO or managed care organization pays a fixed amount of money for its members to the health care provider.

 For this reason, many primary care group practices use nurse practitioners and aides to reduce their costs so they can see as many patients as possible.
 These healthcare workers are supervised by a physician.

 In the case of HMO plans and some PPO plans, this is true.
 According to the Kaiser Family Foundation, nearly all Medicare Advantage plan enrollees are in plans that require prior authorization for some services.
 Health plans are in the business of making money and this is one of the primary ways they have to control costs.

 By the way, Congress implemented a similar cost-saving measure with Medicare supplement insurance.
 As of 1 January 2020, new Medicare beneficiaries cannot buy a Medigap plan that covers the Part B deductible.
 The hope is that this change will reduce unnecessary doctor visits.

 Plan Benefits, Costs, and Providers Change Every Year